 Now it's time to put your presentation plan together.
 This is where you bring together ideas from your brainstorm and information from your research and organize them into a rough outline.

 A good way to do this is with headings for different parts of your presentation and bullet points with facts, quotes, and stats.
 By the end of this process, you'll have a pretty good idea of the content of your slides.
+That's a crucial part of presentation preparation.

 6. Draft/Write Your Presentation